The Library will be closed Monday, May 27th in honor of Memorial Day.

 The Levi Heywood Memorial Library, in cooperation with the Central Massachusetts Genealogical Society, is offering individual help with genealogical research.
 A representative of CMGS will be in the Local History Room on Wednesday evenings from 5:00 p.m. to 7:00 p.m.
 Stop by with your family research questions.

-Meets the 2nd & 4th Wednesdays of the month
+Jr Book Club meets the 2nd & 4th Wednesdays of the month October - May

 Copies of the book are available in the Children's Room

 An opportunity for knitters, crocheters, and quilters to gather and work on their current projects and share information and ideas.
 No registration required.
 Please bring your own materials.

 PrinterOn has mobile printing apps for iOS and Android devices that let you search for and print to all PrinterOn locations.
 For more information visit: www.printeron.com/apps

 To download apps, search for PrinterOn: